-5. How do the DRC authorities process FAS arriving at N'djili airport in Kinshasa?
-They receive the person, check his documents and confirm his nationality.
-6. Are FAS questioned on arrival, if so what are they asked?
-They check his nationality and place of residence.
-Other interviews do not take place in the presence of Finnish authorities.
-7. Specifically, are FAS asked about their immigration status in your country / reasons for return, i.e. if they are FAS?
-See above.
-8. Are FAS detained on arrival, if so why?
-We do not know.
+- 5. How do the DRC authorities process FAS arriving at N'djili airport in Kinshasa?
+No different than any other deportee (they don't know it as a FAS) - 6.
+Are FAS questioned on arrival, if so what are they asked?
+Same questions as any other deportee - 7.
+Specifically, are FAS asked about their immigration status in your country / reasons for return, i.e. if they are FAS?